HannaViartsinskaya/Java_Swagger_API_With_Docker/AndroidTests/README.md

 - Filtering transactions by date ranges
 - Sending transfer from Cash to Payment card

-These tests check that Monefy reliably tracks user finances and shows accurate data.
-I found these flows more important in the application, and also for the future would extend checks that balance was updated succesfully on balance page also.
-And expenses & incomes are displaying correctly in Balance
+Selected tests check that Monefy reliably tracks user finances and shows accurate data.
+I found these flows more important in the application, due to the main purpose of the app to help user analyze and track his incomes and expenses.
+For the future I would extend checks that balance was updated succesfully on balance page also, and expenses & incomes are displaying correctly in Balance

 ### How to run the project